 Introduction

-If you buy the flash drive on Amazon and it has issues out of the box, it is probably counterfeit - get rid of it and buy another one in person.
-If the drive is NOT directly sold by Amazon and came from a 3rd party reseller (even FBA), test it with H2TestW FIRST!
+If a drive bought on Amazon has issues out of the box, it is likely counterfeit.
+If sold by a third party (even via FBA), test it with H2TestW FIRST!

 Win11 minimum specification bypass warning:

-WARNING: YOUR PC WILL BE UNSUPPORTED BY MICROSOFT if you bypass the minimum requirements.
-Feature updates must be force-installed through bypassed bootable media.
-If you insist on doing it with the Rufus tweaks, try and limit it to the CPUs listed here as these are proven safe (this is also in Step 5 on this guide):
+WARNING: Bypassing requirements makes your PC unsupported by Microsoft; feature updates must be force-installed.
+If using Rufus tweaks, limit them to these "proven safe" CPUs.
+If you insist on doing it with the Rufus tweaks, try and limit the machine you choose to the CPUs listed here as these are proven safe (also on Step 5 on this guide):

-- Minimum CPU floor: SSE 4.2, PopCnt support (Population Count).
+- CPU: Must support SSE 4.2 and PopCnt (Population Count).

 What you need